KALV-FM: Live 101-5 (2013–present)

 In 2013, KZON dropped the "Jamz" portion of its moniker and branded itself as just "101.5".
-On September 6, the station rebranded as "Live 101-5", and shifted its playlist to more mainstream material, but would later scale back on Pop/Rock product and focus more on Rhythmic Pop/Dance hits.
-KZON reports to Mediabase as a Top 40/CHR reporter, but continued to report to BDS as a Rhythmic reporter until March 2015, putting the station in line with CBS Radio's Top 40/CHR presentation, which emphasizes current Rhythmic Pop and Dance product, along with daily and weekend mix shows that continued after the rebranding.
+On September 6, the station rebranded as "Live 101-5", and shifted its playlist to more mainstream material, but would later scale back on pop/rock product and focus more on rhythmic pop/dance hits.
+KZON reports to Mediabase as a Top 40/CHR reporter, but continued to report to BDS as a Rhythmic reporter until March 2015, putting the station in line with CBS Radio's Top 40/CHR presentation, which emphasized current rhythmic pop and dance product, along with daily and weekend mix shows that continued after the rebranding.

 The station changed its call sign to KALV-FM on June 1, 2016.

-On February 2, 2017, CBS Radio announced it would merge with Entercom (Now Audacy, Inc.).
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+On February 2, 2017, CBS Radio announced it would merge with Entercom (now Audacy, Inc.).
+The merger was approved on November 9, 2017, and was consummated on November 17.